By Uma Campbell

 Playing around with new products can be fun, but you should also be careful.
 Not every product plays nice, and mixing the wrong ingredients can cause serious problems.
 Avoid layering vitamin C and niacinamide together, and do not mix Vitamin C or retinol with AHAs, BHAs, or one another.
 These mixtures are connected to severe reactions and irritations, so check the label to ensure you are not accidentally mixing ingredients you shouldn’t.

 Skincare can be easy to forget about, especially with everything going on globally, but that doesn’t mean skincare is not essential.
 Your skin’s health depends on more than just cleaning your face as your mental health, daily habits, and your environment all play a role.
 Take care of yourself and your skin by working on your mental health, keeping your environment clean, and of course, washing your skin with your skincare routine.
+And you can always turn to dermatology care services if you find something of note that you’d like to improve or have looked at.

 - Click to share on Tumblr (Opens in new window)